How to develop a custom app: Planning, mobile development and tools

 Thus, if you want to build a truly robust product, you need to derive inspiration from things you are passionate about.

-The following pointers may help you pick up an advantageous idea for your app:
+The following pointers may help you pick up an advantageous idea for your custom app:

 - Build your mobile app to collect homemade recipes, if you are carried away by cooking